A protozoa; Trypanosoma brucei subs. gambiense, Trypanosoma brucei subs. rhodesiense and Trypanosoma cruzi.

 Since the fall of 2014 serology is done as part of blood donation, so expect the occasional case.
 The CDC will assist in confirmation serology as well as acquiring medications.

-Trypanosoma brucei subs. rhodesiense: Sleeping Sickness a more acute illness with CNS finding early.
+Trypanosoma brucei subs. rhodesiense: Sleeping Sickness a more acute form of the illness with CNS finding early.

 Trypanosoma cruzi: Chagas.